therealOri/Genter/README.md

 > - If you don't have python3, then you can find, download, and install it from [here](https://www.python.org/downloads/).
 (Or from your package manager of choice).
 > - If you are on windows 10 use this: [download](https://www.python.org/ftp/python/3.10.4/python-3.10.4-amd64.exe).
 (Pip3 comes with it)
 > - The hashing feature of this script can be completly ignorred if you are just making passwords.
 Hashing is for if you want to store them in a server somewhere, so they aren't just sat around as plaintext.
+> - If the "options_flag" in the config file is set to "true", PassGen will ask you what you want to use in your password.
+If set to "False", PassGen will use the already defined list of options that are all "True" found in the code.
+(Basically will use everything).
 __ __

 <br />